FDSN/OBS-standards/other/msmod_drift_addition.md

   In principal, we should always have an instrumen time, but not necessarily a reference time (in the case of no synchronization): it might be prettier/clearer to have instrument time in the first column
+- Should we allow the second column to be a number of seconds to add to the datetime in the first column (for example '+0.0' for the initial synchronization).
+This would allow a more compact notation and could avoid some errors when using the same value for both reference and instrument, but it could allow +/- ambiguity